 7: Do something fun, because to hell with negativity

 When you’re in a negative situation the last thing you feel like doing is singing, dancing, goofing around, or laughing.
-But if you can just get yourself to have a little fun for five minutes you’ll escape the negative mindset.
+However, those are perhaps the very things you should do.
+Because the moment you act in positive ways, you escape the negative mindset.

 I hope this list helps you to stay positive through whatever you are going through.